benparsons/matrix-notes/faq/refresh-v1/faq-refresh.md

 but you can send messages from one to the other

 Spec related points
+* what's an MSC
+* what is the process for adding spec proposals

 Make a list of things to compare to, then make a separate page?